Amsterdam – the Netherlands

 What is your ‘signature’ when it comes to your work?

-What was your favorite job/assignment this far?
+What was your favourite job/assignment this far?